Jacob Needleman

 Needleman was Jewish and was educated at Harvard University, Yale University, and the University of Freiburg, Germany.
 He was deeply involved in the Gurdjieff Work and the Gurdjieff Foundation of San Francisco.
 He was a Professor Emeritus of Philosophy and Religion at San Francisco State University and is said to have "popularized the term 'new religious movements'."
 He was a former visiting professor at the Duxx Graduate School of Business Leadership in Monterrey, Mexico, and former director of the Center for the study of New Religions at the Graduate Theological Union in Berkeley, California.
-He has also served as a research associate at the Rockefeller Institute for Medical Research, a research fellow at Union Theological Seminary, Adjunct Professor of Medical Ethics at the University of California Medical School and guest Professor of Religious Studies at the Sorbonne, Paris (1992).
-Needleman was honored by the New York Open Center in New York City in 2006.
+He has also served as a research associate at the Rockefeller Institute for Medical Research, a research fellow at Union Theological Seminary, Adjunct Professor of Medical Ethics at the University of California Medical School and guest Professor of Religious Studies at the Sorbonne University, Paris (1992).
+Needleman was honored by the Open Center in New York City in 2006.
 Needleman also narrated classical religious texts in audiobook format, including the Taoist Tao Te Ching and the Hindu Bhagavad Gita.

+Alternative spirituality author and historian Mitch Horowitz, who has called Needleman a mentor, said that Needleman's "fullest gift as a writer was his capacity to compellingly describe inner contradictions and strivings," and that Needleman's activity in translating and publishing 20th-century French-language works of Traditionalist philosophy is of high significance to its recognition.

 Commentary

 On being a philosopher

-In Talks at Google in 2007, Needleman said, "A philosopher deals with the great unanswerable questions, which I think have answers, but not usually in the state of being that we're asking them.
+At Talks at Google in 2007, Needleman said, "A philosopher deals with the great unanswerable questions, which I think have answers, but not usually in the state of being that we're asking them.
 In other words, these great questions that wake us up in the middle of the night about: Why are we here?
 What's the meaning of it all?
 Questions that some people make fun of.
 These questions are some of the kinds of questions that sometimes the mind can ask, but the mind alone cannot answer.
 And since we are a culture that has gravitated toward, the center of gravity of most of our personalities, is the intellect, these questions seem to be intrinsically unanswerable and the response to these questions has to be not just in words or in interesting insights, but in the movement down from the mind to make contact with the heart and the body, which, when they work together, are like another intelligence.
-So that is what I think the true Philosopher tries to open to - that part which can respond to these [questions] and actually live what we are speaking about."
+So that is what I think the true Philosopher tries to open to — that part which can respond to these [questions] and actually live what we are speaking about."